Mario Götze: Borussia Dortmund

-Early career
+Early life

 Götze is a product of Dortmund's youth academy, first entering the club as an eight-year-old.
 He made his Bundesliga debut on 21 November 2009 in a scoreless draw against Mainz 05, coming on as a substitute for Jakub Błaszczykowski in the 88th minute.
 During the winter break of the 2009–10 Bundesliga season, Dortmund manager Jürgen Klopp promoted Götze to the first team.
 He finished the 2009–10 season with five appearances.
 Götze took his chance and was an important player in Dortmund's Bundesliga-winning squad of the 2010–11 season.
 He finished 2010–11 season with eight goals in 41 appearances.
 In 2010, German Football Association's then technical director Matthias Sammer described Götze as "one of the best talents Germany has ever had."

 He played in the 2011 German Super Cup' losing to Schalke 04.
 In January 2012, Götze was diagnosed with a hip injury; cartilage in Götze's hip had inflamed under stress.

 On 27 March 2012, Götze signed a new contract with Borussia Dortmund, keeping him at Dortmund until 2016.
 His contract, however, contained a release clause from the club, triggered by a fixed transfer fee of at least €37 million.
 Götze spoke about his contract extension, saying, "Everyone knows how comfortable I feel in Dortmund.
 The club are far from finished with their recent resurgence.
 And I want to be part of this development."

 In April 2012, Götze made the squad for the first time since his hip injury but was an unused substitute against rivals Schalke 04.
 He played his first game since his hip injury when he came on as a substitute against Borussia Mönchengladbach.

 Götze won the Bundesliga with Borussia Dortmund in 2012 as Dortmund set a Bundesliga record by earning the most points in a season with 81, a record later broken by Bayern Munich in 2012–13.
 Götze also won the DFB-Pokal with Dortmund (5–2) against rivals Bayern Munich in 2012.
 Götze finished the season with seven goals in all competitions.